VasudevShriKrishna/EMS_Employment_Management_System_In_Python_Django/README.md

 # EMS_Employment_Management_System_In_Python_Django

-EMS_Employment_Management_System_In_Python_Django is a web-based application developed using the Django framework in Python, designed to manage employee information efficiently.
+EMS is a Django-based web application for managing employee records with CRUD operations.

+Built using Python and PyCharm, it supports a clean admin interface and image handling via the Pillow library.

 This system allows users to perform CRUD operations on employee records and provides an admin interface for centralized control.

 🚀 Features
 -> Add, edit, and delete employee details